ssmythe/learn_mandarin_chinese/README.md

 Before you know it, you'll be writing complete sentences in Chinese characters, and easily be able to read and speak them!

+Also, when you're watching Chinese movies, you'll start picking up on phrases of dialog and read characters!
+It's fun!

 ## Learn Pinyin First!

 You must first learn the Chinese syllables and how they are represented, sound, and written.

 - [Yoyo Chinese Pinyin Course][1] go through this course first (preferably under stereo headphones to maximize audio focus).
 It's fast, fun, and really easy to understand.

+Tip: grab a stack of note cards and write out the syllables and sound tips for review as you go through the material.

 ## Learn Characters and Grammar from Integrated Chinese Books